Marshall 22: Design

-Operational history
+Reception

 In a review in Sailing Magazine, David Liscio, wrote, "these boats seem to exude a simple elegance".

 In a 2010 review Steve Henkel wrote, "The Marshall 22 catboat and her sloop-rigged sister have been in production for over 40 years—one of the longest running continuously produced cruising sailboat designs ever.
 During the period, understandably, the builder has made many changes.
 Gasoline engines have been replaced with diesels, horsepower ratings have crept up, interior layout has been modified ... and fit and finish have gone through several iterations (generally toward fancier wood trim).
 Still, the Marshall 22 remains essentially the same boat it was in 1965, featuring shallow draft (two feet with board up) for gunkholing or lying on the bottom at low tide, and a good length on deck for a catboat.
 (Hoisting the sail on a bigger cat can be a pain for a singlehander—and a smaller cat has a lot less space below.)
 Best features: she looks like the pretty Cape Cod cat she is; skippers are likely to get frequent compliments while cruising.
 There's a good network of other catboaters, especially in the northeastern states for those seeking nautical camaraderie.
 Worst features: Compared to her comps, headroom is low.
 Also: the Marshall 22 cat has a reputation for being a bit sluggish in light air; well-sailed Marshall 18s can beat her handily.
 The sloop rig (338 sq. ft. main, 100 sq. ft. jib) is even slower Both rigs are better when it breezes up."